Economy of Virginia: Finance and banking

+Virginia's banking and finance industry is a major driver of the state's economy.
+With companies like Freddie Mac and Capital One located there, as well as a host of other financial institutions, Virginia is well-positioned to continue to be a leader in this important industry.

+Biggest companies

+The following companies are the 20 largest Virginia-based companies in 2022.

 Taxation

 Virginia collects personal income tax in five income brackets, ranging from 3.0% to 5.75%.
 The sales and use tax rate is 4%.
 The tax rate on food is 1.5%.
 There is an additional 1% local tax, for a total of a 5% combined sales tax on most Virginia purchases and a combined tax rate of 2.5% on food.

 Virginia's property tax is set and collected at the local government level and varies throughout the commonwealth.
 Real estate is taxed at the local level based on 100% of fair market value.
 Effective true tax rates on real estate vary and are set by locality.
 Tangible personal property also is taxed at the local level and is based on a percentage or percentages of original cost.
 Tangible personal property includes, but is not limited to, machinery and equipment, furniture, fixtures, and trucks and automobiles.
 The Virginia General Assembly exempted intangible personal property from taxation in 1984 by making the tax rate zero.
 Virginia does not collect inheritance taxes; however, its estate tax is decoupled from the federal estate tax laws, and therefore the Commonwealth imposes its own estate tax.